FiQCI/fiqci-ems/docs/pages/zero_noise_extrapolation.md

 - **Global folding**: Global folding appends the entire circuit and its inverse in alternating sequence.
 For a circuit $C$ with scale factor 3, the result is $C C^\dagger C$, and for scale factor 5: $C C^\dagger C C^\dagger C$.
     - This uniformly amplifies noise across all gates.
     - The `fold_gates` parameter is not applicable and will be ignored if set.

+(arbitrary-scale-factors)=
+### Arbitrary scale factors

+Odd integers are the only scale factors reachable by *fully* folding every gate.
+Any other real value ≥ 1 (even integers, fractions) is **approximated** by partial folding:

+- **Local**: every foldable gate is folded a base number of times, then a randomly-sampled subset is folded once more so the average folding matches the requested scale factor as closely as possible.
+- **Global**: the circuit is fully folded for the integer part, then a suffix of the circuit is partially folded for the fractional remainder.

+Because folding is discrete, small circuits may not reach the requested scale factor exactly — a warning is emitted when the achievable scale deviates noticeably.
+Extrapolation always uses the **requested** scale factors as the x-axis.
+Pass a `seed` to make the random gate sampling reproducible.

 ## Extrapolation Methods